kromulak/mu-cs424-f2015/lecture-02.md

 ```

 ### Closures
-When a function has free variables
+When a function definition (λ expression) has free variables, the
+result it returns is a "closure" because it is "closed" over those
+variables in the lexical context of the λ-expression.

 ### Lists
 - Similar to Linked List